Boston Convention and Exhibition Center: History

 The Westin Boston Waterfront hotel opened next door the BCEC in June 2006.
 In 2007, the convention center saw over 1.6 million attendees booking over 1 million hotel roomnights.
 This equates to an economic impact of over $890 million, according to the Massachusetts Convention Center Authority's 2007 Annual Report.

 The New England Auto Show, long a staple for the Bayside Expo Center in the Dorchester section of Boston, moved to the new BCEC and signed on through 2009.
 This show is expected to bring in 90,000 attendees to the convention center.
-Also in 2007, the BCEC was honored with the 2007 Convention Center of the Year at the Event Solutions Spotlight Awards.
+Also in 2007, the BCEC was awarded the 2007 Convention Center of the Year at the Event Solutions Spotlight Awards.
 Other big shows in 2007 were AIIM/On Demand, the Yankee Dental Congress, and eBay!
 Live.
 MCCA proposed expansion in 2007.

 In 2009, the Massachusetts Convention Center Authority launched the "Top 5 Campaign", aiming to make Boston one of the top five cities in North America for conventions.
 The initiative recommended increasing the number of local hotel rooms.
 PAX moved its eastern show to the convention hall in 2010.

 In 2011, the Authority sought approval for a $2 billion expansion.
 In 2012, the large Biotechnology Industry Organization conference said it would not return as scheduled in 2018 without more capacity.

-In the 2010s, a new Indigo Line was proposed under the administration of governor Deval Patrick, using diesel multiple units, potentially to connect the BCEC to Back Bay and the many hotels there.
-Funding for DMUs was cut by the administration of Charlie Baker, and Track 61 was instead converted to test newly manufactured trains for the MBTA Red Line.
+In the 2010s, a new Indigo Line was proposed by Governor Deval Patrick, using diesel multiple units (DMUs), to connect the BCEC to Back Bay Station and the many hotels there.
+Funding for DMUs was cut by Governor Charlie Baker, and Track 61 was instead converted to test newly manufactured trains for the MBTA Red Line.

-In April 2020, the Convention center was set up as a 1,000 bed alternate care site for COVID-19 patients, as part of the government response to the COVID-19 pandemic in Boston, which had also eliminated demand for conferences.
+In April 2020, the Convention center was set up as a 1,000 bed alternate care site for COVID-19 patients as part of the government response to the COVID-19 pandemic in Boston, which had also eliminated demand for conferences.

 In 2022, governor Charlie Baker proposed selling the Hynes Convention Center and investing the proceeds in the BCEC.